 Micro-Market Recovery Program (MMRP)

-- The Micro-Market Recovery Program (MMRP) started in 2011 as an initiative by the City of Chicago as a response to the foreclosure crisis and vacancy challenges Chicago faced ant its impact on neighborhoods.
+- The Micro-Market Recovery Program (MMRP) started in 2011 as an initiative by the City of Chicago as a response to the foreclosure crisis and vacancy challenges Chicago faced and its impact on neighborhoods.

-- Through close collaboration between the City of Chicago and non-profit and community organizations, including LISC Chicago, NHS, CLC and Greater Chatham Initiative, MMRP identifies vacant properties or vulnerable owners, and connects them to financial assistance, foreclosure counseling, legal and technical assistance from the City/partners or potential investors/homebuyers as appropriate.
+- Through close collaboration between the City of Chicago and non-profit community organizations, including LISC Chicago, NHS, CLC and Greater Chatham Initiative, MMRP identifies vacant properties or vulnerable owners, and connects them to financial assistance, foreclosure counseling, legal and technical assistance from the City/partners or potential investors/homebuyers as appropriate.